jonthulu/ah-sdk-angular/README.md

 worked already).
 Any clearCache* methods that were being called without arguments will not need to be updated and will not break.
 Any such methods that were sent non-cache object arguments may need to be updated.

-### From version 0.1.0 to 0.1.1
-Added `skipGenUrl` and `addModuleDependency` options.
-If you want to use `grunt-ng-constant` to generate your api url for dev vs production, this is how you'll do it.

 ## Getting Started
 The included grunt task requires Grunt `~0.4.2`